tanusingh04/tanusingh04/README.md

 ## Projects

+### Fresh Hub Mart
+A full-stack e-commerce platform for managing and purchasing fresh grocery items with a user-friendly interface and secure backend.

+**Tech Used:** React, Node.js, MongoDB, Express, Tailwind CSS

+---

+### TimeForge
+A smart timetable generation web application that creates optimized schedules based on user preferences and constraints.

+**Tech Used:** React, TypeScript, Tailwind CSS, Vite

+---

 ### Community Engagement & Safety Platform
-A smart digital platform for enhancing safety and communication in hostels through real-time issue reporting and noise monitoring.
+A smart digital platform to enhance safety and communication in hostels through real-time issue reporting and noise monitoring.

-Tech Used: HTML, CSS, JavaScript, Flask, SQLite
+**Tech Used:** HTML, CSS, JavaScript, Flask, SQLite

 ---

 ### SafeWalk – Fall Detection System
 An intelligent fall detection system that monitors individuals and instantly sends alerts to caregivers using real-time detection.

-Tech Used: React, Node.js, Django, MongoDB, Tailwind CSS
+**Tech Used:** React, Node.js, Django, MongoDB, Tailwind CSS

 ---